Theosaurus-Rex/trivia-app/README.md

 ### Features
 - **Categories:** Ten different themed categories for you to pick from!
-- **Scoring System:** Record your scores with your name and category on the scoreboard to test yourself against your friends
+- **Scoring System:** Record your scores with your name and category on the scoreboard to test yourself against your friends or watch yourself improve over time!
 - **Intuitive Interface:** This app utilises *TTY-Prompt* to enable input selection with the arrow keys, so there's no need to type your answer selection!

 ### Installation & Use
 To install and run, download the provided files and run `install-and-run.sh` to play!
 Please note that this app may not function as intended in bash terminals due to the reliance on tty-prompt for answer selection.
+An internet connection is also required to play due to the use of an API.

 Users can use the command `-h` or `--h` to display a help menu for how to use the game.